 Awareness and education are the foundation of Beaches Go Green.
 The volunteer-supported organization works with event teams to encourage use of reusable materials, reduction of single-use items and recycling.
 Beaches Go Green hosts beach clean ups throughout the year.

-Sustainable North Florida’s website has a directory of green businesses that assist residents with renewable energy, composting, home improvement, community gardening and more.
+North Florida Green Chamber’s website has a directory of green businesses that assist residents with renewable energy, composting, home improvement, community gardening and more.

 JAXPORT, one of the busiest ports in the country, is also committed to environmental stewardship.
 In fact, JAXPORT provides top-tier LNG access and has two facilities dedicated to the manufacturing of LNG as well as a bunkering ship that refuels LNG-powered ships at sea.
 JAXPORT staff collaborate with cargo owners, trucking companies and ocean carriers to identify and implement environmental best practices.